thomasw/djproxy/README.md

 pip install -r requirements.txt
 ```

-If you'd like to test this against a version of Django other than the latest
+To test this against a version of Django other than the latest supported on the
-supported on your Python version, wipe out the `requirements.txt` installation
+test environment's Python version, wipe out the `requirements.txt` installation
-by pip installing your desired version.
+by pip installing the desired version.

 Run `nosetests` to execute the test suite.